swarmfund/networkdemocracy/README.md

 # Overview

-This repository consists of an implementation of  "network democracy" as described in the Swarm Fund whitepaper and a proposal for a generic liquid democracy protocol that would be statebox-compatible, blockchain agnostic, and conform to theoretical advances in game theory and other fields.
+This repository consists of an implementation of "network democracy" as described in the Swarm Fund whitepaper and a proposal for a generic liquid democracy protocol that would be statebox-compatible, blockchain agnostic, and conform to advances in game theory and other fields.

 ## Protocol Spec